WKSR (AM)

 WKSR (1420 kHz) is an AM radio station broadcasting a classic hits format.
-Licensed to Pulaski, Tennessee, United States, the station is currently owned by Roger Wright through licensee Radio 7 Media, LLC, and features programming from Westwood One.
+Licensed to Pulaski, Tennessee, United States, the station is currently owned by Morgan Hoover through Richland Broadcasting Company.

 The Rocky 1420 branding was replaced by Oldies 1420 KSR as of spring 2010.
 On March 1, 2018, the station switched from a country music format to classic hits and adopted the branding "Classic KSR".